Guide to the Stowe Collection, 1829-2011

 Andover, MA: Stowe House, published by Metropolitan News Co., Boston, Mass.

 Andover, MA: Stowe House, published by W.A.
-Allen,
+Allen

 Brunswick, ME: Stowe House (where Uncle Tom's Cabin was written), published by the Hugh C. Leighton Co., Manufacturers, Portland, Maine